Dealing With Sales Appointment No-Shows

 “Hi (PROSPECT’S NAME) this is (YOUR NAME) with (YOUR COMPANY NAME).
-Reason for my call is there’s a possibility we may be able to help you avoid/cut/reduce/lower (MAJOR PAIN POINT) but I would need to ask you a few questions first before I can be sure.
+The reason for my call is there’s a possibility we may be able to help you avoid/cut/reduce/lower (MAJOR PAIN POINT) but I would need to ask you a few questions first before I can be sure.
 Would you have a few minutes on ______ to discuss that or would now be better for you?”

 “Hi (PROSPECT’S NAME) this is (YOUR NAME) with (YOUR COMPANY NAME).
-Reason for my call is there’s a possibility we may be able to help you GAIN/IMPROVE/RAISE (MAJOR HOT BUTTON) but I would need to ask you a few questions first before I can be sure.
+The reason for my call is there’s a possibility we may be able to help you GAIN/IMPROVE/RAISE (MAJOR HOT BUTTON) but I would need to ask you a few questions first before I can be sure.
 Would you have a few minutes on ______ to discuss that or would now be better for you?”

 By leading with a WHAT’S IN IT FOR THEM objective first, more prospects will want to keep the scheduled meeting with you.

 Unless… #2 comes up… “Something legitimate came up and they had a scheduling conflict” and if that’s the case, no worries.
 As long as #1 was in place, a reschedule will most likely happen.